Kamitoad/wbs2-team02/CONTRIBUTION.md

     ```
     localhost:4200
     ```
+- It is not advised though, all pages should be tested on a local server <br> <br>

 - As Nest.js delivers the static page to the client, it is necessary that Angular builds / exports the page constantly when changes are being made.
 This guarantees that the server will always have the recent exported pages from the